Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/navigate-dbt-insights.md

 Query Builder in dbt <Constant name="query_page" /> lets you build queries against the Semantic Layer without writing SQL code.
 It guides you in creating queries based on available metrics, dimensions, and entities.
 With Query Builder, you can:

-- Build queries from semantic objects rather than raw tables.
+- Build analyses from your predefined semantic layer metrics.
 - Have filters, time ranges, and aggregates tailored to the semantic model.
 - View the underlying SQL code for each metric query.